thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 First we will design the spsc queue is ancient way and then benchmark it later with atomics.At end using atomics we will create a queue which is faster than the general purpose boost spsc queue.

+We will show with benchmark that atomic queue gives almost 2 times better latency the queue with locks and it is able to insert/remove 1 billions rows in 80% of time taken by the boost spsc queue.

 First let us start simple we build a queue using mutexes plain old way.
 We have 2 pointers push and pop.Using mutexes we lock the entry into the push and pop functions.
 We use modulo operation since we need to reuse Queue like a circular buffer.(Almost similar to the way linux kernel